jayliew/nextjs-apollo-starter-app/README.md

 # Live demo

-Note: [https://codesandbox.io/s/little-tree-39ie2](This demo) hosted on codesandbox.io may not have the latest code as seen on [the Github repo](https://github.com/jayliew/nextjs-apollo-starter-app).
-(Just in case you see the code demo not functioning correctly)
+Note: (This demo)[https://codesandbox.io/s/little-tree-39ie2] hosted on codesandbox.io may not have the latest code as seen on [the Github repo](https://github.com/jayliew/nextjs-apollo-starter-app).
+Just in case you see the code demo not functioning correctly, it's probably because I haven't pushed the changes to the demo server.

-The GraphQL endpoint can be accessed codesandbox.io, but the demo server must be fired up first by [https://codesandbox.io/s/little-tree-39ie2](clicking here).
+The GraphQL endpoint can be accessed codesandbox.io, but the demo server must be fired up first by (clicking here)[https://codesandbox.io/s/little-tree-39ie2].

 Demo GraphQL endpoint: https://msv4f.sse.codesandbox.io/api/graphql-data